sebastian-park3/Crawling-McDonald-s-Location-Data-Project/README.md

-# Python Crawling McDonalds Location Data Project
+# Python Crawling McDonald's Location Data Project

 A simple Python script that uses Selenium to search McDonald’s U.S. restaurant locator by city/state and scrape all nearby locations.